trondarild/leabra_processing/leabra_processing_dev/notes.md

 # Notes
+* 2022-01-07
+    * #note - merely creating a connection will affect layer activity, even if the connection is not added to the network.
+This appears to be due to accessing connections in the network.build() method.
+This appears also to affect order of activation (since no explicit dealy is set on connections)
 * 2022-01-06
     * perhaps add optional index limits to connection, so can partially connect two populations: from_ix, to_ix, where default is full connection
 * 2022-01-05